VirusTotal/yara/docs/writingmodules.rst

 The ``module_data`` argument is a pointer to any additional data passed to the module, and ``module_data_size`` is the size of that data.
-Not all modules require additional data, most of them rely on the data being scanned alone, but a few of them require more information to work.
-The :ref:`cuckoo-module` is a good example of this, it receives a behavior report associated to PE files being scanned, and that behavior report is passed in the ``module_data`` and ``module_data_size`` arguments.
+Not all modules require additional data, most of them rely on the data being scanned alone, but a few of them require more information as input.
+The :ref:`cuckoo-module` is a good example of this, it receives a behavior report associated to PE files being scanned which is passed in the ``module_data`` and ``module_data_size`` arguments.

-For more information on how to pass additional data to your module take a look at the ``-x`` command-line argument in :ref:`command-line`.
+For more information on how to pass additional data to your module take a look at the ``-x`` argument in :ref:`command-line`.

 Accessing the scanned data
 --------------------------

 Most YARA modules needs to access the file or process memory being scanned to extract information from it.
-The scanned data is sent to the module in the ``YR_SCAN_CONTEXT`` structure passed to the ``module_load`` function.
-The data is sometimes sliced in blocks, so your module needs to iterate over the blocks by using the ``foreach_memory_block`` macro:
+The data being scanned is sent to the module in the ``YR_SCAN_CONTEXT`` structure passed to the ``module_load`` function.
+The data is sometimes sliced in blocks, therefore your module needs to iterate over the blocks by using the ``foreach_memory_block`` macro:

 .. code-block:: c